Compare courses from top Australian unis, TAFEs and other training organisations.

 Course Rundown

 The CHC33021 Certificate III in Individual Support (Ageing & Disability) offered by MCIE is designed to equip students with the essential skills and knowledge required to provide high-quality support to individuals in aged care and disability settings.
-Over a duration of 36 weeks, this blended training program combines both classroom learning and practical work placement, ensuring that students gain hands-on experience alongside theoretical knowledge.
+Over a duration of 32 weeks, this training program combines both online learning and practical work placement, ensuring that students gain hands-on experience alongside theoretical knowledge.
 Participants will engage in core units that cover vital areas such as recognising healthy body systems, supporting independence and wellbeing, and working ethically and legally within the community services sector.

 This course not only focuses on the foundational aspects of individual support but also offers elective units that allow students to tailor their learning to specific interests, such as providing support to people living with dementia or working effectively in disability support.
 With a mandatory 120 hours of work placement, students will have the opportunity to apply their skills in real-world environments, preparing them for a rewarding career in the community services sector.
 Enquire to learn more about how this qualification can help kickstart a fulfilling career in individual support.